-- Avoid dialect - Avoid idioms - Avoid repetitions (look for alternatives or synonyms if you discover it) - Avoid hesitation vowels like "ahem", "uh", "well", "yes", "OK", ...
+- Avoid dialect and idioms - Avoid quotations that are not publicly known - Avoid repetitions (look for alternatives or synonyms if you discover it) - Avoid hesitation vowels like "ahem", "uh", "well", "yes", "OK", ...

 How to Move?

 - Establish contact to the audience

 - Do not solely focus the computer screen or the screen

 - Avoid siding (try to look at everyone)